Rozalyn Anderson, Associate Professor, Ph.D., 2000. Nutrient sensitive regulatory pathways in aging and age-associated disease.

 Richard S. Eisenstein, Professor of Nutritional Sciences; Ph.D., 1985.
 Iron metabolism; posttranscriptional control of proteins required for the uptake, storage, and use of iron.

-Guy E. Groblewski, Associate Professor of Nutritional Sciences; Ph.D., 1991.
+Guy E. Groblewski, Professor of Nutritional Sciences; Ph.D., 1991.
 Intracellular signal transduction in gastrointestinal epithelial cells.

 Matthew J. Merrins, Assistant Professor of Medicine; PhD., 2008.
-Ability of pancreatic islet beta cells to trigger cell proliferation and release of insulin during periods of increased insulin needs.
+Ability of pancreatic islet beta cells to trigger cell proliferation and release of insulin during periods of increased insulin demands.

 James M. Ntambi, Steenbock Professor of Nutritional Sciences (also Biochemistry); Ph.D., 1985.
 Mechanisms of fat cell differentiation; regulation of gene expression by dietary and hormonal factors.

 Brian W. Parks, Assistant Professor of Nutritional Sciences, Ph.D., 2008.
 Systems genetics, Gene-diet interactions, and molecular mechanisms of obesity and diabetes.